thesadru/disnake/README.md

 **Python 3.8 or higher is required.**

-To install the library without full voice support, you can just run the following command:
+To install the library withot full voice support, yo can just run the following command:

 ``` sh